 c) are subject to the Section 7(b) one year timeframe for determining whether the proposal is in the public interest

-IEEE-USA also proposes that the Commission make a that it will interpret the requirement of Section 7(b) as follows: After receipt of a petition for rulemaking, or the issuance of an NOI or NPRM on its own motion, the Commission must within one year determine whether the subject matter is a new technology or service subject to Sec.
-7 f it finds in the affirmative, the Commission must, within one year, adopt rules that enable provision of the new technology or service.
+IEEE-USA also proposes that the Commission make a Declaratory Ruling that it will interpret the requirement of Section 7(b) as follows: After receipt of a petition for rulemaking, or the issuance of an NOI or NPRM on its own motion, the Commission must within one year determine promptly whether the subject matter is a new technology or service subject to Sec.
+7 and if it finds in the affirmative, the Commission must, within the one year, adopt rules that enable provision of the new technology or service.

 Should the Commission not agree with this interpretation of Section 7(b) we ask that it clarify what its interpretation of this long-standing statute is.
-Such clarification of this statute, intended by Congress to facilitate technical innovation, will remove uncertainty that presently impedes capital formation for innovative technology.
+Such clarification of this statute, intended by Congress to facilitate technological innovation, will remove uncertainty that presently impedes capital formation for innovative technology and deployment of such technology in the regulated spectrum.

 III.
 CONCLUSION

 Section 7 is a provision of the Communications Act that has been overlooked for almost 30 years.
-Technology for frequencies greater than 95 GHz on the verge of commercial practicality.
-IEEE-USA urges the Commission to make a eclaratory uling such technology as “new under Section 7 and entitled to the provisions of both Sections 7(a) and 7(b).
+Technology and services for frequencies greater than 95 GHz are on the verge of commercial practicality.
+IEEE-USA urges the Commission to make a Declaratory Ruling that such technology and services qualify as “new” under Section 7 and are entitled to the provisions of both Sections 7(a) and 7(b).

 Insert